artwork about unresolved histories

 Pogography 2000 – The Sub-dividing Games (Tools for land degradation vs tools for land reclamation), 1997

-garden tools, pogo stick, flag, pillows, acrylic paints
+arden tools, pogo stick, flag, pillows, acrylic paints

 variable dimensions